WHAT IS AREDS 2?

 “No statistically significant effect on progression to advanced AMD.”*

-The AREDS 2 study has changed the outlook on preventing AMD.
-Taking a formula based on the AREDS 2 study can reduce the risk of progression to late stages of age-related macular degeneration (AMD).
+The AREDS 2 study has changed the outlook on AMD and lowering the risk of progression to late stages of age-related macular degeneration (AMD).

 *AREDS 2 Research Group.
 “Lutein/Zeaxanthin and Omega-3 Fatty Acids for Age-Related Macular Degeneration.
 The Age-Related Eye Disease Study 2 (AREDS2) Controlled Randomized Clinical Trial.”
 JAMA, published online May 5, 2013.